TorstenS1/mcp-server/python_mcp_server/README.md

 ```
 The server will typically run on `http://127.0.0.1:8000`.
 You can access the interactive API documentation at `http://127.0.0.1:8000/docs`.

+**Note:** An SSE MCP Server is mounted at `http://127.0.0.1:8000/mcp-sse` to handle MCP client connections.

 ## API Endpoints

 The following API endpoints are available: